pykeen/pykeen/README.rst

 Share Your Experimental Artifacts
 ---------------------------------
-You can share you trained KGE model along the other experimental artifacts through the `KEEN-Model-Zoo <https://github.com/SmartDataAnalytics/KEEN-Model-Zoo>`_.
+You can share you trained KGE models along the other experimental artifacts through the `KEEN-Model-Zoo <https://github.com/SmartDataAnalytics/KEEN-Model-Zoo>`_.

 Installation |pypi_version| |python_versions| |pypi_license|